 A proud alum, Johnson has been a lifelong advocate and supporter of Ivey and has served on the Ivey Advisory Board (IAB) since 1997, including as a member of the IAB's Executive Committee and as a Vice-Chair of the Ivey Campaign for Leadership.
 In 1998, Johnson received the inaugural Ivey Distinguished Service Award and he was awarded an honorary degree from Western in 2007.
-His philanthropy has extended far beyond Ivey and higher education and includes a lengthy list of personal donations and efforts to change tax legislation so that philanthropists can do more to help charities.
+His philanthropy has extended far Donald K. Johnson, O.C., MBA '63, LLD '07, standing in the lobby of the First Canadian Place in Toronto beyond lvey and higher education and includes a lengthy list of personal donations and efforts to change tax legislation so that philanthropists can do more to help charities.